Reignac Grand Vin 2009

 Concours Paris

-“One of Yves Vatelot’s most powerful Reignacs, this modern-style 2009 offers a rich texture and notes of coffee beans, blackcurrant, earth, and vanilla, all set against a deliciously deep and full-bodied backdrop.
+“One of Yves Vatelot’s most powerful Reignacs, this modern-style 2009 offers a rich texture and notes of coffee beans, blackcurrant, earth, and vanilla against a delicious, surprisingly deep and full-bodied backdrop.
 Best enjoyed within 5 to 6 years.”
 (Wine Advocate – Robert Parker).
 A bouquet with powerful aromas of blackcurrant, spices, vanilla, and toast...
 Delicious!

 Buy your Reignac wines at the best price in a private sale!